shriv/jekyll-now/_posts/2020-07-28-geospatial-data-of-waste-in-india.md

 # A virtuous cycle of NGOs, citizens and government

 The lack of useable geospatial data is a disability for functioning public services.
-As illustrated in the two cases of Chennai and Hyderabd, it can manifest in blatant ignorance of issues or worse, enforcing policies that are simply not realistic for many (particularly the marginalised).
+As illustrated in the two cases of Chennai and Hyderabad, it can manifest in blatant ignorance of issues or worse, enforcing policies that are simply not realistic for many (particularly the marginalised).

 Luckily for India, this challenge of creating geospatial data and understanding of communities has been taken on by activists and NGOs.
 As part of this research, I have found two notable entities draw together stories of people and places from around the world: Urban Design Collective (through their bi-annual publication City Observer) and the counter geographies publication, Not an Atlas.
 The maps in the sections below showcase some incredible work done by individuals and entities represented in these open publications.